The API gateway pattern versus the Direct client-to-microservice communication

 If the API Gateway is developed by a single team, there can be a development bottleneck.
 This is another reason why a better approach is to have several fined-grained API Gateways that respond to different client needs.
 You could also segregate the API Gateway internally into multiple areas or layers that are owned by the different teams working on the internal microservices.

-Charles Richardson.
+Chris Richardson.
 Pattern: API Gateway / Backend for Front-End

 API Gateway pattern